EricChen0803/Report-of-2022-LOL-games/README.md

 ### Data cleaning

 Firstly, we clean the teamname column by setting the Nan value to 'MISSING'.
 Then, we find out that the playoffs column is not bool, so we convert it to boolean to make it reasonable.
 And our exploration question requires KDR of the teams in each matches, which are not included in the dataset, so we made a new column of KDR.
 In this process, the problem is that some teams have 0 death in one match, which can cause the original formula: teamkills/teamdeath have infinity.
 So we did some research and find out that when calculating KDR, people use 1 death to represent 0 death, so we defined a new function that convert 0 to 1 death when calculating KDR.
-At last, we grab the column we want from the dataset: 'datacompleteness','teamname','playoffs', 'teamkills','teamdeaths','KDR'.
+At last, we grab the column we want from the dataset: 'datacompleteness', 'teamname', 'playoffs', 'teamkills', 'teamdeaths', 'KDR'.

 Here is the head of the dataset after our cleaning: